Home > Recipes > Gluten-Free Blueberry Muffins (Banana Oat, Dairy-Free)

 • cinnamon

-Ingredients for making the muffin crumb displayed on a board.
+Ingredients for making the muffin crumb displayed on a board (flour, melted butter, cinnamon, oats and maple sugar)

-First preheat the oven to 400 degrees Fahrenheit.
-If necessary, lightly grease the muffin cups or add cupcake liners.
+• First preheat the oven to 400 degrees F. If necessary, lightly grease the muffin cups or add liners.
 Set aside.

-• Mash the bananas with a fork.
+• Mix wet ingredients: Mash the bananas with a fork.
 You will get approximately 1 cup from 2 large bananas or 3 smaller bananas.
 Add to a bowl together with the egg, melted butter, vanilla extract and apple cider vinegar.
 Mix to combine.

-Process shots showing how to mix the wet ingredients for oatmeal banana blueberry muffins batter.
+Process shots showing how to mix the wet ingredients for the muffin batter.

-• To the same bowl, add the oats (1 cup) and fold together until well incorporated.
-Let them soak for 7-10 min to expand and absorb as much as possible the moisture.
+• Soak the oats: To the same bowl, add the oats (1 cup) and fold together until well incorporated.
+Let them soak for 7-10 min to expand and absorb the moisture.
 Meanwhile prepare the rest of ingredients.

-• Spoon the batter into the prepared muffin tins, filling each about three-fourths full.
+• Spoon the batter into the muffin tins, filling each about three-fourths full.

-• Bake the muffins at 400F for 10 minutes then reduce the temperature to 375F and bake for another 20-25 minutes.
-If you’re using gluten free flour you might need additional 5-10 minutes.
+• Bake the muffins: at 400F for 10 minutes then reduce the temperature to 375F and bake for another 20-25 minutes.
+If you’re using gluten free flour you might need additional 5-7 minutes.

 • Cool the muffins in the pan on a rack for 5 minutes, then remove to a wire rack to cool completely.
 Once cooled the texture improves and stiffens, and the insides aren’t wet anymore.